-Val Kilmer was such a huge star in the 90’s that not even a poor Joel Schumacher imagining of Batman – Batman Forever (1995) – could keep this man out of the limelight.
+Val Kilmer was such a huge star in the 90s that not even a poor Joel Schumacher version of Batman – Batman Forever (1995) – could keep this man out of the limelight.
 He was worth so much to the box office that he even voiced Moses.
 Yes, the Moses, in The Prince of Egypt (1998).
-But, with the introduction of the 21st century came the end of Kilmer’s financial viability and the supposed ‘on set diva’ had his career, andpaypackets, take a downward spiral that has resulted in him only making appearances as secondary characters in second-rate action movies like Deja Vu (2006).
+But, with the introduction of the 21st century came the end of Kilmer’s financial viability and the supposed ‘on set diva’ had his career, and pay packets, take spiral downward.
 After Red Planet, he did literally nothing for 2 years.
 2 years!

 9. Chris O’Donnell – Batman and Robin (1997)

 Nipples and cheese, anyone?

 Continuing with the Batman theme… the nipple-fiasco of 1997’s Batman movie, Batman and Robin, hit Chris O’Donnell’s career the hardest, with the 90s heartthrob all-but disappearing from our screens for 12 years before reappearing (and reasserting his talents) in NCIS: Los Angeles.